riceissa/issarice.com/wiki/status-tags.md

 Notes
 :    Same as gwern, i.e. for pages that are just collections of links and quotes.
+I also use this for brief posts in general; one can treat them like Facebook status updates---except, they might eventually build up to something more.

 Draft
 :    Same as gwern, i.e. for pages that have a rough direction but aren't solid.